 11. Make puttanesca instead of marinara.

-Antipasti like olives, capers, and sundried tomatoes are also full of flavor and great for adding some interesting elements to your sauces.
+Antipasti ingredients like olives, capers, and sundried tomatoes are full of flavor and great for adding some interesting elements to your sauces.
 Italian cuisine is tough on a FODMAP diet since there’s so much garlic involved.
 Pasta sauce (or a basic marinara) is just a few ingredients.
 Instead, try making a puttanesca which is packed with briny things from the antipasti bar.
 Just make sure to skip the garlic and onion.

 12. Bacon makes everything better.
 Even a low FODMAP diet.